thumurohit/autoaura-copilot/README.md

 ### 🚀 Features

 - **🔧 Explain Diagnostic Trouble Codes (DTCs)**
-  Users can input codes like P0420 or P0171 and receive simple explanations with suggested actions.
+  Users can input codes like P0420 or P0171 and receive simple explanations with suggested actions, referencing internal data and public automotive sources.

 - **📑 Summarize Maintenance Reports**
   Users can paste service reports or error descriptions and AutoAura summarizes the content using generative AI.

 - **🛠 Predictive Maintenance Suggestions**
-  Based on mileage, last service date, and model, AutoAura proactively recommends likely maintenance needs.
+  Based on mileage, last service date, and vehicle model, AutoAura proactively recommends likely maintenance needs.

 - **📅 Book Service Appointments**
-  AutoAura interacts with users to schedule appointments using Microsoft 365 calendar integration (optional Power Automate or Outlook plugin).
+  AutoAura interacts with users to schedule appointments using Microsoft 365 calendar integration (via Outlook or Power Automate).

 - **📚 Document Intelligence**
-  The agent is connected to public car manuals and TSBs using Copilot Studio’s generative answers from uploaded content.
+  The agent is connected to car manuals, diagnostic codes, and TSBs using Copilot Studio’s generative answers from uploaded content and online sources.

 ### 🧠 Built Using